-The output stage of NB1B uses two 'half bridge' drivers (L6384E) as this was cheaper than a single full bridge device as used in Boost5.
-They have a switching delay (anti shoot-through) settable by a resistor (R15) and a turn off capability by a low voltage (<0.5v) on pin 3.
+The output stage of NB1A uses two 'half bridge' drivers (L6384) as this was cheaper than a single full bridge device as used in Boost5.
+The L6384 is £1.25 in small quantities.
+They have a switching delay (anti shoot-through) settable by a resistor (R15) and a turn off capability by a low voltage (< 0.5v) on pin 3.
 Also these devices have an inbuilt zener diode (about 15v) for the supply so they can be powered off the main DC feed by suitable choice of R14 and R18.
 (They are rated at 600v DC maximum!)

 Overload sensing is conventional and uses the voltage developed across R17.
-However, to avoid voltage drops and high power in R17, this is made a very low value (0.022 Ohms) and the voltage is sensed with a comparator U6/2 which is part of a dual LM393.
-The threshold is set by R10 and R11 but this can be adjusted using jumpers LK3 and LK4 to connect R31 and/or R32 in parallel with R10 giving a choice of 4 different trip currents.
+However, to avoid voltage drops and high power in R17, this is made a very low value (0.022 ohms) and the voltage is sensed with a comparator U6/2 which is part of a dual LM393.
+The threshold is set by R10 and R11 to 100mV but this could easily be made adjustable.
+With R17 at 0.022 ohms the trip is 4.5 amps.

-With R17 at 0.022 ohms the trip is nominally 3 amps with no jumpers, 5 amps with LK3 only, 7 amps with LK4 only and 8.5 amps with both LK3 and LK4..
 There is plenty of scope for reducing the value of R17 even further so higher output currents would not lead to more voltage drop or more heat.